World First Technology

-IVR systems use motion tracking cameras to monitor a user’s position, orientation, and interactions, which change the on-screen images in real-time to match the user’s perspective.
-When virtual images move in real-time response to motion, the user experiences an extremely convincing sense of presence.
+IVR systems use motion-tracking cameras to monitor a user’s position, orientation, and interactions, which change the on-screen images in real-time to match the user’s perspective.
+When virtual images move in real-time response to the motion, the user experiences an extremely convincing sense of presence.

 Now, the impact of multiple accurate perspectives is transformative.
 With MultiView, each viewer is completely immersed in the 3D environment and understands that other viewers are seeing the same visualization in the correct context of their differing positions.
 Not having to look over someone else’s shoulder allows participants to view and point out features more accurately and naturally.